islandora-interest-groups/Islandora-Metadata-Committee/README.md

 _Formerly known as the Metadata Interest Group._

-Meetings are open to all and are regularly held on the __first Monday of the month, from 1-2 PM Eastern Time__ (North America).
+Metadata Interest Meetings are open to all and are regularly held on the __first Monday of the month, from 1-2 PM Eastern Time__ (North America).
 Meeting agendas can be found in the [Meetings](https://github.com/islandora-interest-groups/Islandora-Metadata-Committee/tree/main/Meetings) subdirectory of this repository.
 Updates (including changes to meeting times) can be found in Islandora's `#metadata` Slack channel or on the [Islandora mailing list](https://groups.google.com/g/islandora).

+Meetings include a combination of Committee deliverables (as needed) and community of practice discussions.
+All are welcome!

 ## Membership

-Anyone in the Islandora Community is welcome to become a member of the Committee.
+Anyone in the Islandora Community is welcome to become an official member of the Committee.
 Per the [under revision] Terms of Reference, membership will entail some responsibilities such as assisting with deliverables and attending meetings.

 ### Chair / Representative to LG
 * Rosie Le Faive (University of Prince Edward Island)

-### Conveners

-* Dani Kroon (PALS)
-* Rosie Le Faive (University of Prince Edward Island)

 ### Members

+* Rosie Le Faive (University of Prince Edward Island) (Chair; Co-convener)
+* Dani Kroon (PALS) (Co-convener)
 * Tyrica Terry Kapral (University of Pittsburgh)

 ### Conveners Emeriti (MIG)